shprink/conferences/2017/from-redux-to-ngrxstore/slides/redux.md

         </li>
     </ul>
     <aside class="notes">
-        <b>Redux is an Open Source library to manage the state of your app, meaning all the data of your app.</b>
+        <b>Redux is an Open Source library to manage the state of your app, meaning all the data within your app.</b>
         <ul>
             <li>The state is Predictable so it is easily testable</li>
             <li>It has a Unidirectional data flow: Always top to bottom</li>